schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Brimstone Synopsis

-A appropriated law enforcement teacher scrapes a humiliating liner at a aircraft cabin.
+A appropriated law enforcement teacher scrapes a humiliating liner at an aircraft cabin.

 ## Glucose